There Was No Hummingbird

 What were they like, the final minutes of his life?
 Was he resolute, calm, even liberated, as he hovered between life and death?
 I imagined him swimming to the surface after eons of holding his breath.
 Astonished by the details of the moment.
 The vanilla smell of pine bark, the peeling paint on the deck floor.
 The morning sun, bright as a headache.
 I wanted to believe that he had found some sense of peace as he uncoiled our climbing rope.

-The coroner told me that he left a sweater and an unfinished cup of coffee on the deck and then hung himself that morning.
+The coroner told me that he had left a sweater and an unfinished cup of coffee on the deck and then hanged himself that morning.
 I pictured his ceramic mug with the drippy blue glaze.
 I pictured the dawn light on the ponderosa pines.
 I pictured a tidy knot in the red rope.

 After talking to my friend with bipolar disorder, my narrative shifted.

-“During my suicide attempt,” she said.
-“I was anything but clear.
+“During my suicide attempt,” she said, “I was anything but clear.
 I was frenzied, distraught, completely irrational.”

 Now, in my mind, Randy was desperate.
 He woke, overcome with anxiety, and sobbed into his morning coffee.
 He fumbled clumsily with the rope.
 He made an impulsive choice.

-Unable to bear the uncertainty, I dreamed up dozens of scenarios, obsessed about where he had placed the rope and exactly what time he had done it.
-I wallowed in regret and scolded myself for abandoning him, for refusing to show him any kindness.
-At the same time, I hated him for leaving our children without a word.
-If only some act of magic could have rescued him when no one else could.
+Unable to bear the uncertainty, I invented dozens of scenarios, obsessed about where and when he had done it.
+I wallowed in regret and scolded myself for abandoning him, for shielding our kids from him and his depression, for avoiding eye contact whenever he came over unannounced.

 It opened its beak and spoke.